 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had 12 calls for service, served no civil papers and made one arrest on Feb.
-22, 2012.
+The Nolan County Sheriff's Office (NCSO) had seven calls for service, served no civil papers and made no arrests on April 18, 2013.

 Calls for service:

 â€¢ Reckless driver â€” I-20 MM 251 west bound.

 Getting a quality nightâ€™s sleep is critical to your overall health, yet there continues to be a sleep quality epidemic in the United States.
 If you or a loved one has disrupted breathing or snoring at night, sleep apnea could be the cause.
 Rolling Plains Memorial Hospital (RPMH) will be hosting a free Lunch and Learn Seminar on April 25, to educate attendees more about sleep apnea and treatment options for this serious condition.